 Created by: Kirsten Wohak

-List of publications and talks to this modul:
+List of publications and presentations related to this module:

-Wohak, K.: Digitales und interaktives Lernmaterial zur mathematischen Modellierung am Beispiel vom Abkühlprozess bei Metallen (presentation), digital GDM-month.
+Wohak, K.: Digital und interaktives Lernmaterial zur mathematischen Modellierung am Beispiel vom Abkühlprozess bei Metallen (Vortrag), digital GDM-Monat.

 Motivation, introduction to the cooling process of metals, setting up the function for released heat energy during the cooling process, simplification and translation of the problem in math.
 Model

 Exponential function, determination of the surface area via the rectangular sum

 Modeling of released heat energy, calculation of heat of crystallization

 Understanding of data, graph-function relationship, integration, sums of rectangles, linear relationships